ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 TCP checksums and TLS record to name but some.

 The HTTP protocol does not provide means to protect the various message parts.
-Besides, it might be desirable to add further guarantees to the ones provided by the transport layer (eg. HTTPS).
+Besides, it might be desirable to add additional guarantees to the ones provided by the transport layer (eg. HTTPS).
 This may be for:
 - detect programming errors and corruption of stored data;
 - the need for the representation-data remain unmodified throughout multiple hops;